pinbo/junli-blog/content/apps/2021-02-03-make-bam-files-with-bwa-and-samtools-test.md

 - 2022-05-30: add `editcall` [c version](https://github.com/pinbo/practice_c) to call SNPs, indels and inversions from `bwa mem` sam file.
 - 2022-05-30: removed exactSNP results due to its wrong call of SNPs.
 - 2022-12-27: support single end reads now.
+- 2023-11-02: bwa-mem now put the reads with mapq=0 (multi-map) in the same chromosome as its mate if its mate has mapq > 0.

 ## Acknowledgement